tudat-team/tudat-space/docs/source/user-guide/project-updates/migration-guide.rst

 New ``Time`` type
 ^^^^^^^^^^^^^^^^^

 Up until v0.9, tudatpy used ``float`` variables to denote both epochs and durations of time.
 As of v1.0, we have moved to a new setup where time is represented by a dedicated :class:`~tudatpy.astro.time_conversion.Time` class.
+Also in v0.9 and earlier, it was possible to use the ``Time`` type internally, but this required manual recompilation withn specific settings to trigger this behavious.
+As of v1.0, we have choisen to make this the default behaviour in our packages

 Why was this needed?
 ===================

 A ``float`` variable has a numerical resolution of about :math:`2\cdot 10^{-16}`, meaning that a relative change below this level cannot be represented.
 In Tudat, we use seconds since epoch J2000 as time representation.
 Using a ``float`` for this means that for epochs durther away from J2000, the resolution to which time can be represented degrades.
 For either 1950 or 2050 (about :math:`1.6\cdot 10^{9}` seconds from J2000 this imposes a hard limit of 0.35 microseconds in resolution of time.

-TODO: ADD MORE DETAILS
+There are several concrete examples of cases where this poor timing resolution limits the performance of analyses.
+For numerical integration with small time steps, rounding errors in the representation of time have been known to lead to confusing results in (for instance) benchmarking.
+As an additional example, in Doppler data analysis of planetary missions, the observable is computed by the difference of two light times.
+Due to the limited resolution in representing epochs, using ``Time`` is required to get state-of-the-art performance.
+This required Tudat to be manually compiled to use this functionality.
+With the data analysis framework of Tudat taking an ever more prominent place, it has become important to provide this functionality in the 'normal' package.

 How does it affect users?
 =========================